Kahila/Java-pracs/README.md

 # practicals_UJ
-the repo contains practicals for comp sci and infm
+the repo contains practicals for comp sci